UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 |6.25% Notes due 2022||HTFA||The New York Stock Exchange|

 |Item 2.02||Results of Operations and Financial Condition|

-On March 7, 2017, Horizon Technology Finance Corporation (the “Company”) issued a press release announcing its financial results for the three months and year ended December 31, 2016.
+On April 8, 2020, Horizon Technology Finance Corporation (the “Company”) issued a press release announcing its preliminary assessment of COVID-19’s effect on the Company’s operations, as well as its investment portfolio update for the three months ended March 31, 2020.
 A copy of this press release is attached hereto as Exhibit 99.1.

 The information in Item 2.02 of this Current Report on Form 8-K, including Exhibit 99.1 furnished herewith, is being furnished and shall not be deemed “filed” for any purpose of Section 18 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), or otherwise subject to liabilities of such Section.
 The information in this Current Report on Form 8-K shall not be deemed to be incorporated by reference into any filing under the Securities Act of 1933, as amended, or the Exchange Act, except as shall be expressly set forth by specific reference in such filing.

 |99.1||Press release of the Company dated April 8, 2020.|

 Pursuant to the requirements of the Securities Exchange Act of 1934, the Registrant has duly caused this report to be signed on its behalf by the undersigned hereunto duly authorized.